 2. Drive encryption

 Drive or disk encryption is a powerful tool used to protect important data that is kept on computer hard drives.
-It allows a user to lock their data with a passcode so that if anyone were to find the hard drive, they would not be able to access it.
+It lets you lock your data with a passcode so that if anyone were to find the hard drive, they wouldn’t be able to access it.
 Drive encryption might be useful for those who are nervous about recycling a work computer used for classified information.